AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

     <img src="../images/addTrainRun.png" width="70%">
   </div>

-* For RUN 3 data and MC, the operator can add or update a production.
+* For RUN 3 data and MC, the operator can add or remove a production.
 In order to create a new production, click on the _+ Production_ button.
 After choosing the collision type, anchor and MC Tag, select the runlist defined by the DPG and click _+Add_.
 If no runlist is available, contact the DPG specialists for creating one.

   <div align="center">
     <img src="../images/addDatasetProduction.png" width="60%">